 Purchase vs. “Invest”ment

-When a client is about to launch their website, I go over it with a fine tooth comb to make sure everything is working right.
-This is something where I basically rip their website apart to make sure there is no errors.
+When a client is about to launch their website, I go over it with a fine-tooth comb to make sure everything is working right.
+This is something where I basically rip their website apart to make sure there are no errors.
 Errors are not just on the checkout page but all over.
-If the copy, call to action banners and more are working all together for an overall experience.
-Do you realize the more people are growing financially they are becoming aware how they spend money.
+If the copy, call-to-action banners and more are working altogether for an overall experience.
+Do you realize the more people are growing financially they are becoming aware of how they spend money?
 Say shop and purchase have a negative connotation to them verse invest.
-When you are investing you are talking longer term and return on your invest.
+When you are investing you are talking long-term and return on your investment.
 You can invest in your clothing, shoes, makeup, hair, or even service from companies.
-You want your customers to see their new found goods or services from you as a “invest”ment not just an everyday purchase.
+You want your customers to see their newfound goods or services from you as a “invest”ment not just an everyday purchase.

 Sign Up vs Join Our VIP List

-Psychology plays a huge role in business that most people are not aware of.
-The copy in your call to action banners and phrases throughout the site determines how your future and current customers will perceive themselves through your eyes.
-Does this business owner want to provide me with a luxurious experience that allows me to invest in my business or lifestyle.
+Psychology plays a huge role in a business that most people are not aware of.
+The copy in your call-to-action banners and phrases throughout the site determines how your future and current customers will perceive themselves through your eyes.
+Does this business owner want to provide me with a luxurious experience that allows me to invest in my business or lifestyle?